jomisica/lxd-kube/README.md

 The columns starting with LXD_ contain the data for configuring the containers, the first four columns being.

-The columns starting with K8S_ contain the data for the kubernetes configuration, the remaining columns are.
+The columns starting with K8S_ contain the Kubernetes configuration data, the remaining columns.

 ##### The LXD_PROJECT column
 In LXD we can create projects, which separate containers or virtual machines for a given context, similar to Kubernetes namespaces.
 This way we can better manage each Kubernetes cluster.
 All containers in a given cluster are in an LXD project.